On the weight zero compactly supported cohomology of $\mathcal{H}_{g, n}$: Pointed admissible -covers and their moduli

 where $G$ acts by conjugation, and $p_0 \in C-\{p_1,\ldots,p_n\}$ is any choice of basepoint.
+There are no other restrictions on the set~\eqref{eq:set}; in particular, the source curves $P$ are not required to be connected.
 An element of the set~\eqref{eq:set} specifies a $G$-cover of the punctured curve $C-\{p_1,\ldots,p_n\}$, which can be extended uniquely over the punctures.
-Then the data of the morphism $\pi$ is equivalent to the data of the action of $\pi_1$ of the base on the fiber~\eqref{eq:set} above.
+Then the data of the morphism $\pi$ is equivalent to the data of the action of $\pi_1$ of the base space $\cM_{g,n}$ on the fiber~\eqref{eq:set} above.
 We shall now consider this action in the case $g=0$, when the action may be understood via the classical Hurwitz theory of $\PP^1$.
 We denote by the set of {\em Nielsen classes}.
 We do not impose that $g_1,\ldots,g_n$ generate $G$; correspondingly, our source curves are not required to be connected.
 The group $G$ acts by conjugation on $\varepsilon^\mathrm{ni}_n(G)$, and the elements of $\varepsilon^\mathrm{ni}_n(G)/G$ are called {\em inner Nielsen classes}.
 Recall the following relationship between the set~\eqref{eq:set} to the set of inner Nielsen classes: choose loops $\rho_1,\ldots,\rho_n$ around $p_1,\ldots,p_n$, respectively, based at $p_0$, such that $\rho_1,\ldots,\rho_n$ generate $\pi_1(C-\{p_1,\ldots,p_n\},p_0)$ subject only to the relation Such a choice identifies the set~\eqref{eq:set} with the inner Nielsen classes.

 Now the following diagram of pullback squares relates $\Adm_{0,n}^\circ(G)$ to Hurwitz spaces of $G$-covers.

 The spaces above are defined as follows.
 The configuration spaces (ordered and unordered) of $n$ points in $\PP^1$ are denoted $\Conf_n(\PP^1)$ and $\mathrm{UConf}_n(\PP^1)$, respectively.
 The space $U\cH^G_{\PP^1,n}$ is the moduli space parametrizing sets $S\subset \PP^1$ of $n$ points, together with a ramified $G$-cover $f\col P\to \PP^1$ whose branch locus is contained in $S$.
 The space $\cH^G_{\PP^1,n}$ is the ordered version of this space, obtained by pullback.
 The map $\cM_{0,n}\to \Conf_n(\PP^1)$ fixes $(p_1,p_2,p_3)$ to be $(0,1,\infty)$, for instance.